-Certain summarized historical financial information of the Gas System are summarized in this Official Statement, including in "APPENDIX A" and "APPENDIX B" hereto.
+Certain summarized historical financial information of the Water System are summarized in this Official Statement, including APPENDIX B hereto.
 There can be no assurance that the financial results achieved by the District in the future will be similar to historical results contained therein.
 Such future results will vary from historical results, and actual variations may be material.
-Therefore, the historical operating results of the Gas System contained in this Official Statement cannot be viewed as a representation that the District will be able to generate sufficient revenues in the future to make timely payment of principal of, redemption premium, if any, and interest on its debt obligations, including the 2018 Bonds.
+Therefore, the historical operating results of the Water System contained in this Official Statement cannot be viewed as a representation that the District will be able to generate sufficient revenues in the future to make timely payment of principal of, redemption premium, if any, and interest on its debt obligations, including the 2018 Bonds.